jeroenvandisseldorp/ksml/docs/reference/definition-reference.md

-# Definition Reference
+# KSML Definition Reference

-This document provides a comprehensive reference for writing KSML definitions.
-It covers all aspects of KSML definition syntax and structure, including file organization, data types, and configuration options for building Kafka Streams applications.
+This comprehensive reference guide covers everything you need to know about writing KSML definitions - from basic syntax to advanced data modeling.

 ## KSML File Structure

-A KSML definition file is written in YAML and consists of several top-level sections:
+Every KSML definition file is written in YAML and consists of these top-level sections:

 ```yaml
 {% include "../definitions/reference/template-definition.yaml" %}